adam-wozniak/website/_posts/2023-05-10-what-video-game-to-make.md

 - Games labelled as non-complex based on the above could still have been complex to make for other reasons.
 - Additionally, like with all this data, it still relies on developers and publishers properly categorizing the data to begin with.

-But overall this unique analysis approach gives us a much better idea, on average, which games are actually viable to make as an indie game developer.
+But overall this unique analysis approach gives us a much better idea, on average, which games are actually feasible to make as an indie game developer.

 ### Excluding AAA publishers
 Continuing from the above, I also put together my own list of publishers I consider to be AAA.
-These are usually major companies (often multi-billion-dollar ones, even if they try to downplay that with names like “Tencent”).
+These are usually major companies (often multi-billion-dollar ones).
 We don’t want their games gumming up and skewing this data analysis.

 It can be difficult deciding which publishers should be excluded in this way, so if you’re interested to see which ones I chose to exclude, see the Appendix at the end of this article.